cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 For the prelude, the abilities of Diplomats are replaced with:

 **Annexation Treaty**
-*At the end of Phase 3, Diplomats may use the Secondary Ability of the Diplomacy Strategy Card for free, in their system or an adjacent one.
-Refresh planets acquired this way.*
+*In the appropriate step of Phase 3, Diplomats may use the Secondary Ability of the Diplomacy Strategy Card for free, in their system or an adjacent one.*

 **Ceasefire +**
 *A Diplomat may let players retreat before Space Battle/Invasion Combats in their system.*